 Patrolling the inside of the wall was at first just as boring as the outside, but eventually the party spilled from the building and there was at least something to watch.
 Saitou was actually fairly surprised at the presence of certain of the guests; those that noticed him were surprised at his presence as well.
 And given the caliber of some of them, about a third of those attending must be aware of his shadow-prowling vigil.
 Let them find out from Himura why he was here, though, if they were curious.

-He didn’t think he could stomach drawing close enough to catch any of their conversations — though some of them, any that included the Oniwaban chibi in particular, reached his ears anyway — but at least watching kept the tediousness from driving him mad.
+He didn’t think he could stomach drawing close enough to catch any of their conversations — though some of them (any that included the Oniwaban chibi in particular) reached his ears anyway — but at least watching kept the tediousness from driving him mad.
 Some of it was even faintly amusing.
-He had to reflect, for instance, as he observed the looks that the tanuki was constantly throwing Himura, that if such a girl had been giving him that treatment, he would probably actually have been somewhat scared.
+He had to reflect, for instance, as he observed the looks the tanuki constantly threw Himura, that if such a girl had been giving him that treatment, his reaction might actually have been legitimate fear.

 Shinomori might be a good option… or perhaps not… even if Super Angstman could escape the jealous clutches of the Shrieking Sidekick, there was no way Sagara could long put up with someone that dull.
 The Okashira might do well for Himura, though.
 And the weasel might match Sagara’s energy fairly closely, but the boy definitely didn’t have the patience it would require to tolerate her for any great length.
 Saitou didn’t think anyone did.
 It might be amusing to watch someone try, though: the kenkaya or — sudden thought, even better — Chou.
 How long would the weasel last once the broomhead snapped?
 And what kind of damage would she inflict on him before he killed her?